bunnyprajwal1210/Music-Player/README.md

 ## Features

-- Play and pause functionality
+- Play and pause functionality.
-- Next and previous track navigation
+- Next and previous track navigation.
-- Seek bar to navigate within a track
-- Display of track title and artist name
+- Display of track title and artist name.

 ## Demo